MarkusKonk/specleanr/src/README.md

 **Via HTTP API:**

-TODO Anthony: The warning is not sent to the user!
+TODO Anthony: The warning is not sent to the user - ok?

 ```
-# Works: Tested on 2025-08-01 (Merret)
+# Works: Tested on 2025-08-05 (Merret)

 curl --location 'http://localhost:5000/processes/multidetect-and-clean/execution' \
 --header 'Content-Type: application/json' \